sooda/rotuli/README.rst

 Rotulus is a roll that holds some papyrus that holds writing.
 Rotulus is dumb, it just is a support structure for your data, making it slightly easier to present it.
 You just format the data with your templates.
-To make that possible, everything necessary is passed as a context in to the templates.
+To make that possible, everything necessary is passed as a context in to the templates, along with filtering utilities and such.

 Rotulus is generic; no site-specific modifications in its code should be required.
+Your data should be so simple that no more complex operations than data transformations need to be performed in the templates.
+Rotulus provides those template filters and usual logic.

 Supports reStructuredText markup for the source data, and Tera (Jinja2/Django style) templates.
 If I change my mind, those are supposed to be easy enough to change.